 Before the VenaSeal™ Closure Procedure:

-You will have an ultrasound imaging exam of the leg that is to be treated.
-This exam is important for assessing the diseased superficial vein and planning the procedure.
+Prior to the VenaSeal™ procedure, you will have an ultrasound imaging exam of the leg that is to be treated.
+This exam is allows our specialists to assess the diseased vein and plan the procedure.

 During the Procedure: